Teeth and Oral Health Problems in Cats

-Due to their lifestyle cats will often be involved in RTAs and oral trauma is often results in both soft tissue damage to lips, gums or even brain and bone damage and fractured jaws that will require surgery.
+Due to their lifestyle, cats will often be involved in RTAs and oral trauma often results in both soft tissue damage to lips, gums or even brain and bone damage and fractured jaws that will require surgery.

 How to spot if your cat has an oral health issue